-The syntax of DS2 is similar to that of the DATA step, but it does not include several key statements such as INPUT and MERGE.
-In addition, using DS2 along with SAS high-performance analytical procedures limits the PROC DS2 SET statement to a single input stream.
+The syntax of the DS2 language is similar to the syntax of the DATA step, but it does not include several key statements such as INPUT.
+In addition, using DS2 along with SAS high-performance analytical procedures limits the DS2 SET statement to a single input stream.
 The use of BY processing within the SET statement is also not supported.
 Therefore, many of the traditional DATA step data preparation features are not available in the HPDS2 procedure.
 PROC HPDS2 is most useful when significant amounts of computationally intensive, row-independent logic must be applied to the data.

-For more information about the DS2 language, see SAS DS2 Language Reference, which is available at http://support.sas.com/documentation/solutions/ds2/DS2Ref.pdf.
+For more information about the DS2 language, see SAS DS2 Language Reference.